ConorOBrien-Foxx/Attache/docs/tutorial/syntax.md

 f3[x, y] := x + 2*y
 ```

 `f1` and `f2` are different versions of lambdas, while `f3` is an explicit definition.
-Under the hood, they all do much the same thing.
+Under the hood, they all do the same thing.

 You can overload operators: